orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

   <p>
     A quiet revolution is now reshaping the game: the <strong>Constraint-Led Approach (CLA)</strong>, a science-backed framework that views learning not as repetition, but as interaction.

-   In this article, we explore how the CLA challenges traditional coaching, explains the science behind real skill development, and shows how modern coaches can design practices that build smarter, more adaptable players — without losing the joy of the game.
+   In this article, we explore how the CLA challenges traditional coaching, explains the science behind real skill development, and shows how modern coaches can design practices that build smarter, more adaptable players, without losing the joy of the game.
   </p>
 </div>